hackercouch/hackercouch/add.md

 the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) list.
 It should be a 2 character country code.

+Once a build passes (and the branch is master), travis will auto-commit and push the compiled site to the `gh-pages` branch.

 #### Merge

-Once you have filed a Pull-Request, I will merge your commit and your listing will be live on hackercouch.com.
+Once you have filed a Pull-Request, I will merge your commit and your listing will be live on hackercouch.com. `master` contains the latest source for the website, and your pull requests must use `master` as the base.
+`gh-pages` is automatically pushed every time a new commit is made on master.

 [fork]: https://github.com/captn3m0/hackercouch "Click the Fork button"